wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 energetic expenditure of swimming for quadrupedal mammals is significantly higher than walking or running, and drowning is also possible (Miller and Gunn 1985).
-Despite the abundance of coastal and island caribou herds, only a handful of studies have documented caribou swimming in the ocean, and most of these lack observation, but rather deduce swimming based on presence of caribou on a previously uninhabitated island (e.g. Miller 1995, 2002, Jeffery et al. 2007, Ricca
+Despite the abundance of coastal and island caribou herds, only a few studies have documented caribou swimming in the ocean, and most of these lack observation, but rather deduce swimming based on presence of caribou on a previously uninhabitated island (e.g. Miller 1995, 2002, Jeffery et al. 2007, Ricca